DarkGuardian641/Python-Mini-Projects/Projects/Three Cup Monte Game/README.md

 ## Dependencies

-Install Python 3 to run the program.
+Install Python 3 to run the code.

 ## How to Run